Rpovey04/advent_of_code_2025/README.md

 Advent of code 2025

-Mainly completed in c, some of this code is awful
+Completed in c and golang, doing this to help get familiar with both languages